-This comprehensive overview of the main open-source licences for GÉANT Software Developments teams.
+This document provides a comprehensive overview of the main open-source licences for GÉANT Software Developments teams.
 It highlights the importance of licence compliance and offers recommendations for selecting the appropriate licence for GÉANT projects by describing licences’ specific requirements, compatibility and patent provisions.
-By following the recommendations and guidelines outlined in this document, GÉANT Software Developments teams can ensure that their projects remain compliant with OSS licences and contribute to the open-source community.
+By following the recommendations and guidelines outlined in this document, GÉANT software development teams can ensure that their projects remain compliant with OSS licences and contribute to the open-source community.
 Ensuring compliance with these licences and understanding their interactions will facilitate better governance and reduce legal risks.
-For further assistance and guidance on OSS and licensing in GÉANT Software Developments, please contact the GÉANT OSLS team at osls@geant.org.
+For further assistance and guidance on OSS and licensing in GÉANT software developments, please contact the GÉANT OSLS team at osls@geant.org.

 Open source licences can be classified into several categories.
-Below is a brief list of these categories.
+Below is a brief list of these categories:

 Public Domain is the most permissive model and is not technically a licence.
 It is not always possible to waive all rights under some countries’ laws and regulations.
 In such cases, the CC0 public domain dedication can replace the public domain for practical purposes.
 Software in the public domain carries no potential liability.
 Its modified code can be licensed under any terms, making it usable in both open-source and commercial software, with derived works distributable without disclosing any source code.